keks24/conventions/README.md

 ```

 ## task structure
-* use the new `newline syntax` and do use the `equal sign syntax` to improve readability!
+* use the new `newline syntax` and avoid the `equal sign syntax` to improve readability!
 * always use the `main.yml` to `include` other `.yml` files
     * also `set variables` for met conditions
 * write task names in `lowercase`